In Focus

 The study at Myota used a supplement that can work for everyone, despite possible differences in microbiome composition (Getty)

 The latest study on the gut-brain axis seems to say so, but it also offers up a solution.
-A 12-week clinical trial on the effects of prebiotic fibre on mood and inflammation has been hailed as, “a breakthrough”.
-The study, which delivers new data based on the health of 60 participants diagnosed with metabolic syndrome (MetS), reveals that taking a microbiome-targeting prebiotic fibre blend not only “significantly reduces systemic inflammation but also improves mental health markers, such as stress, anxiety, and depression”.
+A 12-week clinical trial on the effects of prebiotic fibre on mood and inflammation has been hailed as “a breakthrough”.
+The study, which delivers new data based on the health of 60 participants diagnosed with metabolic syndrome (MetS), reveals that taking a microbiome-targeting prebiotic fibre blend not only “significantly reduces systemic inflammation but also improves mental health markers, such as stress, anxiety and depression”.

-These findings point to a promising, cost-effective treatment for managing both metabolic and mental health challenges, with potential implications for enhancing overall longevity.
-However, a major stumbling block for this type of research lies in the uniqueness of our individual gut microbiota.
+These findings point to a promising, cost-effective treatment for managing metabolic and mental health challenges, with potential implications for enhancing overall longevity.
+However, a major stumbling block for this type of research lies in the uniqueness of our gut microbiota.
 Variations in gut composition have made it difficult to create and test a clinically effective supplement in a controlled trial.
 Experts have long been aware of the benefits of prebiotic fibre, but have spent decades researching how to manage the variables of gut microbiome and fibre fermentation.

-The scientific team at Myota have been responsible for a lot of the leg work here and the new study’s outcomes come as the result of testing a patented mix of diverse prebiotic fibres.
+The scientific team at Myota have been responsible for a lot of the legwork here and the new study’s outcomes come as the result of testing a patented mix of diverse prebiotic fibres.
 In other words, the supplement used in the trial accounts for microbiome variability and can work for everyone, regardless of microbiome composition.

-By nourishing the bacteria, the prebiotics help to maintain a thriving gut microbiome which in turn can strengthen the gut-brain connection and support digestive health, immune function and mental health
+By nourishing the bacteria, the prebiotics help to maintain a thriving gut microbiome, which in turn can strengthen the gut-brain connection and support digestive health, immune function and mental health

 Alexa Mullane, nutritional therapist